Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: A locally-classical theory that is classically-explainable

-Note that, since BCT does not satisfy local tomography, it is necessary to consider ancillary systems $E$ in order to fully characterise transformations—unlike classical theory, where, as we have seen, atomic and reversible transformations can be fully characterised without ancillary systems.
-In BCT, however, such characterisations require the inclusion of ancillary systems, as we have undertaken in our analysis.
 As a category, BCT is consistent in the sense that it satisfies the required coherence conditions.
 Moreover, as an OPT, it exhibits a consistent probabilistic structure.
 These properties have been discussed and demonstrated in Ref.~\cite{d2020classicality}.
-We have also included a very brief introduction to \textit{reversible} transformations of BCT in App.~\ref{App:rev-trans-bct}.
+We have also included a very brief introduction to \textit{reversible} transformations of BCT in App.~\ref{App:rev-trans-bct}\footnote{Note that, since BCT does not satisfy local tomography, unlike classical theory it is necessary to consider ancillary systems $E$ in order to fully characterise transformations (see~\eqref{eq:local-tomography-no-ancilla} and App.~\ref{app:OPTs-introduction}), as we have done in our analysis of atomic transformations in~\eqref{atomic-trans} (and reversible transformations in~\eqref{reversible-transformations} and App.~\ref{App:rev-trans}).}.